Bill Gates | |

 community and was being widely copied and distributed.
 In February 1976, Gates

-Open Letter to Hobbyists in the MITS newsletter saying that MITS could
+wrote an Open Letter to Hobbyists in the MITS newsletter saying that MITS could

 not continue to produce, distribute, and maintain high-quality software without

-[33] This letter was unpopular with many computer
+payment.[33]
+This letter was unpopular with many computer

 hobbyists, but Gates persisted in his belief that software developers should be